attila-fazekas/kolibrium/README.md

 # Project status

 This project serves as a playground to explore new ideas and push the boundaries of what can be done when Kotlin's language features and tools are combined with Selenium.
-Although it’s experimental, the goal is to make it production-ready under version 1.0.0 once the project's APIs and Kotlin's [context parameters](https://github.com/Kotlin/KEEP/blob/context-parameters/proposals/context-parameters.md) are stabilized.
+Although it’s experimental, the goal is to make it production-ready under version 1.0.0 once the project's APIs and Kotlin's [Context parameters](https://github.com/Kotlin/KEEP/blob/context-parameters/proposals/context-parameters.md) and [Rich Errors](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0441-rich-errors-motivation.md) are stabilized.